Yaakov Yitzchak Horowitz (American rabbi)

-He is particularly associated with Manischewitz, the continent's largest producer of kosher food, where he held a key position for over two decades, before being fired in 2016 for questioning the company's adherence to kosher law.
-In addition to serving as chief supervising rabbi of the Manischewitz group of companies on behalf of the Orthodox Union, he has also served as the course director of the kosher workshop at Rutgers University.
+Rabbi Horowitz is a fourth-generation American Chasidic rabbi, a scion of the Bostoner Chasidic Dynasty, and the founder of American Jewish Legacy, a nonprofit research organization that promotes Jewish heritage in the United States.
+He is also an educator, pulpit rabbi, and lecturer on the American Jewish experience.
+He is a noted expert in Jewish law, particularly regarding the Kosher Code and the production of Matzo for Passover.

-Rabbi Horowitz is a fourth generation American Chasidic rabbi, a scion of the Bostoner Chasidic Dynasty and the founder of the American Jewish Legacy, a nonprofit research organization that promotes Jewish heritage in the United States.
-Rabbi Horowitz is also an educator, pulpit rabbi and lecturer on the American Jewish experience.
-He is a noted expert in Jewish law as regards the Kosher Code especially the production of Matzo for Passover.
+He is particularly associated with Manischewitz, the continent's largest producer of kosher food, where he held a key position for over two decades.
+In addition to serving as the supervising rabbi of the Manischewitz group of companies on behalf of the Orthodox Union, he has also served as the course director of the kosher workshop at Rutgers University.

 Early life

 Horowitz was born in 1956 to Chaim Avrohom Horowitz, the Bostoner Rebbe of New York and Ramat Bet Shemesh, and to Miriam, daughter of Rebbe Elazar Adler, the Zvhiler Rebbe of Los Angeles of the Zvhil dynasty.

 Horowitz was raised by his maternal grandparents in Los Angeles.

 Horowitz studied in a number of Talmudic seminaries including Beth Medrash Gevoha of Lakewood, New Jersey, and was ordained as a rabbi.